 For Friendship's Sake

-The earliest known autograph album was compiled in 1466 and proved to be the ancestor of millions upon millions of albums to come.
-However, the practice of keeping an autograph album only became established in earnest after a Bohemian squire compiled one in 1507.
-The album was called an “album amicorum” or “book of friends,” and the point was to obtain the autographs of friends and acquaintences, and frankly, to show who you knew.
+The earliest known album was compiled in 1466 and proved to be the ancestor of millions upon lillions of albums to come later.
+However, the practice of keeping an an autograph album only became established in earnest after a Bohemian squire compiled one in 1507.
+The album was called an "album amicorum" or "book of friends," and the point was to obtain the autographs of friends and acquaintences, and frankly, to show who you knew.
 By the mid-16th century it had become fashionable for students and members of the gentry, particularly in Germany, to keep these albums.
-In the books of students, professors as well as fellow students made their contributions to the collector’s pages, and some of the albums contain inscriptions by major figures and scholars of the day (they are, in some instances, the only extant autographs of the great scholars of the age).
-Some have illustrations by professional artists; Rembrandt drew ‘Simeon’s Ode’ in the album amicorum of one Jacob Heyblocq in 1661.
-Travelers also kept the albums and used them not merely to obtain mementos but to collect letters of introduction to present to future persons at upcoming destinations along their route.
+In the books of students, professors as well as fellow students made their contributions to the collector's pages, and some of the albums contain inscriptions by major figures and scholars of the day (they contain, in some instances, the only extant autographs of the great scholars of the age).
+Some have illustrations by professional artists; Rembrandt drew "Simeon's Ode' in the album amicorum of one Jacob Heyblocq in 1661.
+Travelers also kept the albums and used them not merely to obtain mementos but as to collect letters of introduction to present to future persons at upcoming destinations along their route.
 Thus, some albums are replete with lengthy letters written to secure aid for the album owner.
 The impetus for these collectors was therefore in part utilitarian; the value of the assembled signatures was in their ability to open doors, not intrinsic in the handwriting of the individual signers.
 The practice of keeping these albums had become common throughout Europe by the 17th century.
 King Charles I of England maintained one which eventually became a prize possession of King George III.

 Autograph Collecting Reborn

-In the 17th century, the concept of collecting autographs and manuscripts, neither for the purpose of salvaging antiquity, nor for friendship or convenience sake, but for interest and historical passion, was resurrected after 1300 years by French minister of state Antoine Lomenie de Brienne.
-He amassed a huge collection of 340 large volumes of significant manuscripts, some of them contemporary, and numerous others followed suit.
+In the 17th century, the concept of collecting autographs and manuscripts, neither for the purpose of salvaging antiquity, nor for friendship or convenience sake, but for interest and historical passion, was resurrected after perhaps 1300 years by French minister of state Antoine Lomenie de Brienne.
+He amassed a huge collection of 340 large volume of significant manuscripts, some of them contemporary, and numerous others followed suit.
 In time, King Louis XIII would obtain the de Brienne collection and make it the basis of the Royal Library.
 In England, this was the century of the great antiquaries, and some of them, such as Evelyn and Ralph Thoresby, began to arrange the letters of their eminent friends and to see the historical value of the papers of the day.
 Elias Ashmole, who avidly collected manuscripts later in the century, bequeathed a priceless collection of them to Oxford University.

 During the 1700s, interest in this avocation spread to persons of leisure throughout Europe, a number of whom assembled collections of correspondence and literary manuscripts written by the great men and women of history and letters.
 The focus at that time was on monumental figures from the past; John Milton was an appropriately famous literary subject, and any number of Continental royals were also suitable targets.
 Autograph collectors then had two justifications for their activities: historical purposes (to preserve the original manuscripts of an important writer or politician), or to showcase the collector's social status (while there did not exist a large economic market for autograph letters and manuscripts, to have access to them meant that you were a respected, cultured, and well-connected figure).
 Sir Richard Phillips, who started collecting late in the 18th century and rather extravagantly liked to claim to be the first collector of autographs in England, amassed reams of precious manuscripts.
 His claim was not totally off-base, however, as he was indeed the first person perhaps anywhere who understood and appreciated the financial value of these pieces.
 He once had a manuscript of George Washington and stated that he expected a grant of land in America in exchange for it.
 But he was far from alone in collecting, as by 1789 there was enough interest in the field to lead John Thane to publish the first book offering a selection of autograph facsimiles – British Autography.
 This added awareness also resulted in the donation of more manuscripts to institutions – at this time, Lord Frederick Campbell gave the British Museum the earliest royal autograph of England known to exist – a cross written in the hand of King William Rufus, circa 1090, in the center of a document in which he gave the manor of Lambeth to the church of Rochester.
 That is where things stood at the dawn of the 19th century – a small number of wealthy enthusiasts, scholars and antiquarians had established the hobby of collecting historically interesting manuscripts of deceased notable personalities.